RodrigoCastroMoura/Tracker/replit.md

-✓ Service successfully running with new structure on port 5000 ✓ MongoDB connection working with unified 'tracker' database ✓ Architecture ready for additional device types in separate folders
+✓ Service successfully running with new structure on port 5000 ✓ MongoDB connection working with unified 'tracker' database ✓ Architecture ready for additional device types in separate folders ✓ Self-contained service: Each device folder now has its own main.py and .env ✓ Fixed all import paths to work independently within service folder ✓ GV50 service running from gv50/ folder with complete isolation

 ## System Architecture